Holek/nbp_fetcher/README.md

 $ ./salaries.rb
 Usage: salaries.rb [options]
-    -c, --currency=USD|EUR           Currency to track, currently USD or EUR are available -s, --salary=15000               Monthly salary in PLN to convert to in desired currency (full amounts only) -h, --help                       Prints this help
+    -c, --currency=USD|EUR           Currency to track, currently USD or EUR are available -a, --all                        Show all supported currencies
+    -f, --format=markdown|line|text  Output format (line format only supported in single currencies) -s, --salary=15000               Monthly salary in PLN to convert to in desired currency (full amounts only) -v, --average[=OPTIONAL]         Currency rate to use to calculate difference from as a float (by default, average of last 6 months)
+    -h, --help                       Prints this help
 ```